josephtey/AmplifyWorkshop/README.md

    Open the file `src/api/db.js` - this file is responsible for retrieving and sendinng data to our API.

    To connect to the API, we need to import a module provided by Amplify.
+This module allows us to easily communicate with the API.
 Add this to the top of your file:

    ```bash
    import { API } from 'aws-amplify';